evidentlyai/evidently/docs/book/reports/data-quality.md

 * Calculate base statistics for numerical, categorical and datetime features
 * Displays interactive plots with data distribution
 * Plots interactions for features and target
-* Highlite behaviour of features in time
+* Highlight behavior of features in time
 * Can compare two datasets

 ## Summary

-**Data Quality** report can be use for exploration your data and undefstanding which features are stabel and useful enought for using it for modeling.
-Moreower it can helps to compare two datasets:
+**Data Quality** report can be used for exploration your data and understanding which features are stable and useful enough for using it for modeling.
+Moreover, it can help to compare two datasets:
 * train and test
 * referense and current
 * subgroups of one dataset (for example your customers from Europe and from Asia)

 ## Requirements

-If you wanr to run this report for one dataset you need padndas DataFrame with features you want to explore.
+If you want to run this report for one dataset you need pandas DataFrame with features you want to explore.
 Pass it as reference_data.
-* if you have datetime column and want to learn how features change with time - specify datetime column in the Column Mapping parameter.
+* if you have a datetime column and want to learn how features change with time - specify the datetime column in the Column Mapping parameter.
-* if you have a target column and want to see features distribution by target - specify target column in the Column Mapping parameter.
+* if you have a target column and want to see features distribution by target - specify the target column in the Column Mapping parameter.
+For two dataset comparison, you need two pandas DataFrame.
+The schema of both datasets should be identical.

 For two dataset comparison you need two pandas DataFrame.
 The schema of both datasets should be identical.

 ## How it looks